derek-etherton/langobango2/README.md

 3. Calculate user score for each phrase, and aggregate for a final score

 ## Additional Features (Final)
-1. Improved UI, aiming for a responsive design
+1. Mobile-first responsive design using the Bootstrap framework
 2. User sign-in system that keeps track of user progress
 3. Support for common phrases in multiple languages
 4. Gameification aspects with meaningful difficulty scaling
+5. Valid HTTPS certificate on a custom domain name (langobango.me)

 ## Technology
 * HTML